 What is an allergy?1

 An allergy is a hypersensitivity or an exaggerated response by the immune system to substances in our environment (such as pollen, dust mites, or foods) that do not pose a threat to us.
 This immune imbalance is associated with a series of inflammatory reactions in various organs and mucous membranes throughout the body, which give rise to the various symptoms and signs of allergic diseases.
-There are immediate and delayed hypersensitivity reactions; immediate reactions (mediated by the IgE antibody) are the most common.
+There are immediate and delayed hypersensitivity reactions; immediate reactions (mediated by IgE antibodies) are the most common.

 Among the various allergic conditions that exist, the term “dermatitis” is used when inflammation affects the skin, “conjunctivitis” when it occurs in the conjunctiva of the eye, “rhinitis” when it affects the nasal mucosa, and “asthma” when inflammation affects the bronchi.